ronna-s/go-ood/README2.md

 [Run me](https://go.dev/play/p/zVtRx_mX2rq)

 #### Aliases
-You can alias to any type, but what does alias mean?
+You can define an alias to any type, but what does alias mean?
 ```go
 package main